lennisthemenace/ATAK-Certs/README.md

 ## How To
 ### Step 1:
-Connect you your FTS instance via SSH, For this I suggest using MobaXterm found here https://mobaxterm.mobatek.net/ This is great because it opens an SFTP session to the server too needed for copying files from the server.
+Connect you your server instance via SSH, For this I suggest using MobaXterm found here https://mobaxterm.mobatek.net/ This is great because it opens an SFTP session to the server too needed for copying files from the server.

 ### Step 2: